PROJECT: Assessing the economic impacts of climate change in Nepal

 Project Reference: AAAS-0011

 Previous studies, and common sense, tell us that development in Nepal is already being affected by climate change.
 Economic growth is dependent on the agricultural sector, which is sensitive to variations in the climate.
 Extreme events, such as glacial lake outburst floods, threaten lives and livelihoods.

-However, the Government of Nepal (GoN) still does not have a clear idea of the expected economic cost of climate change.
+However, the Government of Nepal (GoN) recognised that a more comprehensive picture of the economics involved in climate change is required.
 In their 2011 National Climate Change Policy they included as a specific objective the “assessment of losses and benefits from climate change in various geographical areas and development sectors by 2013”

 The assessment process was carried out over two years in partnership with the GoN and an expert local-international team of IDS-Nepal, Practical Action Consulting (PAC) Nepal, and the Global Climate Adaptation Partnership (GCAP).
-The project is led by a Government Steering Committee, chaired by the Ministry of Environment, Science and Technology and officials and experts from the line ministries.
+The project was led by a Government Steering Committee, chaired by the Ministry of Environment, Science and Technology and officials and experts from the line ministries.

 The recent climate change literature on vulnerability, impacts and adaptation has adopted a new framework, highlighting the need to focus on early time periods and consider uncertainty.
 As such this study starts with current climate variability, and then assesses future climate change, taking account of uncertainty.
 It uses an iterative adaptive management framework, while recognising that an analysis of climate risks and adaptation responses needs to be assessed against the context of national development objectives and sectoral plans, and needs to consider socio-institutional issues as well as technical options.
 This leads to the analysis of impacts and adaptation responses as a dynamic and evolving process, requiring different types of activities over time.